 Step 1.
 Explore – departments and programs:

-Explore the your options by visiting the Open Houses, reading through the Resources listed on the side of this page, and doing some research of your own.
+Explore your options by visiting the Open Houses, reading through the Resources listed on the side of this page, and doing some research of your own.

 Regardless of the industry or field your passion lies within, you can practice your specialty within an ever growing diversity of industries.